 I now take these stakes and put them in to Betfair as the 3 amounts for each outcome.
 This makes the market look like this –

 As you can see above there is a very similar profit on all 3 outcomes and the same loss, £28.39, on all other results – which is the total stake.
+As an alternative, you can also check the Ladbrokes Exchange app to see if there is any difference in the price.

 This kind of Dutch offers a trading option where you can lay off 0-0 later in the game to boost the other profits or negate the losses.
 If you trade it well you can be in a position of having your stake back and a profit on any goals.
 If you are new to dutching it is advisable to start with small stakes to learn how the trades go.